 We’ve come a long way since the late 1940’s when music industry pioneers first developed touch-sensitive synthesizers, paving the way for later advancements in the 1960s and 70s to pair touch technology with a graphical display to create the first touch screen computer.
 Today, we have much more complex systems available, such as resistive and capacitive touch screen computers.
 It’s fair to say that these early touch screen inventors likely never envisioned the seemingly endless applications for their devices that exist today.

 Both Resistive and Capacitive Touch Screen panel PCs are very popular among industrial PC users, which is why many of the models in our Panel PC Line are available in both capacitive and resistive versions.
-The continued growth of touch screen use is also why the question of which type of touch screen to use is one we hear all the time.
+The continued growth of touch screen use means we hear the question “Which type of touch screen should I choose?” all the time.
 There are distinct advantages to each type of touch screen, so let’s take a quick look at how they work and where each excels.

 How Does a Capacitive Touch Screen Computer Work?